 FARMINGTON (KFSM) -- A former Farmington city employee is accused of failing to deposit more than $1 million in court and general fund revenue, according to a state audit.

-An investigative report by the Arkansas Legislative Audit found that Jimmy Story failed to deposit $1,572,022 into the city's bank accounts between January 2009 and December 2016.
+An investigative report by the Arkansas Legislative Audit found that Jimmy Story failed to deposit $1,572,022 into city bank accounts between January 2009 and December 2016.

 Story, who resigned last winter, had served as the court clerk and city finance director since 1995, according to the report.